1. WeatherSpark.com

 The earliest sunset is 3:14 PM on December 15 and the latest sunset is 2 hours, 25 minutes later at 5:39 PM on February 28.

-Daylight saving time is observed in Orkney during 2024, but it neither starts nor ends during the winter, so the entire season is in daylight saving time.
+Daylight saving time is observed in Orkney during 2024, but it neither starts nor ends during the winter, so the entire season is in standard time.

 For reference, on June 20, the longest day of the year, the Sun rises at 3:58 AM and sets 18 hours, 30 minutes later, at 10:28 PM, while on December 21, the shortest day of the year, it rises at 9:04 AM and sets 6 hours, 11 minutes later, at 3:15 PM.